 That being said, obtaining a CCW is relatively easy.
 Nevada is a “shall issue” state, which means that anyone who is eligible for a CCW permit must be granted one.

-In order to obtain a CCW permit in Nevada, in-state residents may apply through their local sheriff’s office.
-Out-of-state residents may carry concealed weapons in Nevada with their home state’s CCW permit as long as they have Nevada concealed carry reciprocity.
+In order to obtain a CCW permit, in-state residents may apply through their local sheriff’s office.
+Out-of-state residents may carry concealed weapons in Nevada with their home state’s CCW permit as long as they have concealed carry reciprocity.
 Alternatively, out-of-state residents can apply for a CCW permit in Nevada if they complete a Nevada certified firearm’s training course.

-People without a CCW permit may open carry guns under Nevada law.
-People convicted of felonies or battery domestic violence may be able to get a CCW permit if they have their Nevada gun rights restored through a governer’s pardon.
+People without a CCW permit may open carry guns in Nevada.
+People convicted of felonies or battery domestic violence may be able to get a CCW permit if they have their gun rights restored through a governor’s pardon.

-Carrying a concealed firearm without a current and valid CCW permit is a category C felony in Nevada.
+Carrying a concealed firearm without a current and valid CCW permit is a category C felony.
 The maximum penalty includes:

 - five (5) years in Nevada State Prison, and